 Readers will find HOPE in this resource book written especially for depressed and bipolar believers and their loved ones.
 Sometimes our best hope lies in medication, but the biochemical hope that God offers should always be combined with both counseling and the wisdom found in God's word.
 As it says in Isaiah, "those who hope in the Lord will renew their strength."

-EIGHT SUBTLE SIGNS OF CLINICAL DEPRESSION
+EIGHT SIGNS AND SYMPTOMS OF CLINICAL DEPRESSION

 (1) Being isolative.
 Disappearing for periods of time.